 - 1½ cups firmly packed light brown sugar

 - ¾ cup unsalted butter, softened

 - 1 package (10 to 12-ounce) white chocolate chips, divided

 - 1 can (14-ounce) whole cranberry sauce

-Return pan to oven and bake until set and golden brown.
+- Return pan to oven and bake until set and golden brown, about 15 to 20 minutes.
 Cool completely in pan on wire rack.
 Use foil to lift bars out of pan to cutting board.
 Cut into bars.

 *Adapted from Dierbergs Everybody Cooks Holiday 2015